Effects of Triptorelin When Given Every 6-months Under the Skin to Adult Males With Cancer in the Prostate (TriptoSwitch)

 Time Frame

-Serum will be analysed to determine concentrations of testosterone using a validated, specific and sensitive liquid chromatography tandem mass spectrometry methods Castration defined as testosterone <1.735 nmol/L (50 ng/dL)).
+Blood samples were collected for the measurement of serum testosterone concentrations using a validated, specific and sensitive liquid chromatography tandem mass spectrometry method.
+Castration was defined as testosterone <1.735 nmol/L (<50 ng/dL).

 Time Frame: Up to Day 337